 What to look for when buying a pizza oven

 Outside of price, the biggest factor to consider when buying a pizza oven is the fuel source.
-Each oven is powered by either propane, charcoal, or wood pellets that heats the interior of the oven.
+Ovens can be heated by either propane, charcoal, or wood pellets (there are also electric options for indoor models).
 Before choosing an outdoor pizza oven, decide which heat source is right for you.
-In our tests, the propane ovens were easier to control, but a combination of charcoal and wood gave the pies a smoky flavor reminiscent of good grills.
+In our tests, the propane ovens were easier to control, but pizza ovens that used either wood, wood pellets, or charcoal gave the pies a smoky flavor reminiscent of good grills.
+Plus, it's easier to carry a bag of charcoal or wood pellets than it is a tank of propane, especially if you're planning to bring your pizza oven to a camping trip or tailgate.

 The ovens’ ceramic pizza stones, when heated, can hold very high temperatures, giving your pie a nice char on the bottom.
 The main differentiator in our tests was the heat source and how it affected the cooking on top of the pie; without a high temperature, you won’t get the dotted char known in the industry as “leoparding” (because it looks like a leopard, get it?).
 We found that the gas ovens with an exposed flame — the Ooni Koda 16 and the Gozney Roccbox — were best for getting a nice char.